ssitu/Java-Neural-Network-Library/README.md

 # NeuralNetwork
-An adjustable neural network class
+An adjustable neural network class, with an example of solving the XOR problem is included.

 Thought it would be easier to have the necessities of neural networks in one class.